-aged 71, has been an Independent Non-executive Director of the Company since 21 January 2000.
-He is also the Chairman of the Audit Committee and the Chairman of the Remuneration Committee of the Company.
+aged 72, was an Independent Non-executive Director of the Company from 21 January 2000 to 31 December 2019.
+He was also the Chairman of the Audit Committee and the Chairman of the Remuneration Committee of the Company.
+He resigned as an Independent Non-executive Director, the Chairman of the Audit Committee and the Chairman of the Remuneration Committee of the Company on 31 December 2019 due to his wish to have a more relaxed pace of life.
 He holds a Bachelor of Science degree in Mathematics and a Master of Science degree in Operational Research and Management.
-He is also an independent non-executive director of CK Asset Holdings Limited, CKI, CNNC International Limited, Greenland Hong Kong Holdings Limited, Hutchison Telecommunications Hong Kong Holdings Limited ("HTHKH"), New World Department Store China Limited, Skyworth Digital Holdings Limited and alternate director of HTHKH, all being listed in Hong Kong.
-He is also an independent director of BTS Group Holdings Public Company Limited, a company listed in Thailand, and an executive director and the deputy chairman of Worldsec Limited, a company listed in London.
+He is an independent non-executive director of CK Asset Holdings Limited, CKI, New World Department Store China Limited and Skyworth Digital Holdings Limited, and up to 31 December 2019, he was an independent non-executive director of CNNC International Limited, Greenland Hong Kong Holdings Limited, and Hutchison Telecommunications Hong Kong Holdings Limited ("HTHKH"), and alternate director of HTHKH, all of the aforesaid companies are listed in Hong Kong.
+He is also an independent director of BTS Group Holdings Public Company Limited, a company listed in London.